-What does the Embedded Network Manager do?
+What does the Accredited Embedded Network Manager do?

-The ENM provides embedded network management services and maintains electrical information about the Embedded Network.
+The ENM provides Embedded Network management services and maintains electrical information about the Embedded Network.
 These services are only performed at a site for which an ENM is appointed.

-The embedded network management services include facilitating the market interface for ‘Off-Market’ customers to become ‘On-Market’ and access retail competition.
+The Embedded Network management services include facilitating the market interface for ‘Off-Market’ customers to become ‘On-Market’ and access retail competition.
 An ‘On-Market’ customer is a customer that purchases electricity from a retailer of their choice from within an Embedded Network, after being allocated a National Meter Identifier (NMI) by the ENM.
 The NMI enables the address of the customer to be identified in the NEM.
 Once a customer is ‘On-Market’, they may re-enter the Embedded Network, and become ‘Off-Market’, if they accept an offer from the EENSP.

 The ENM’s obligations are set out within AEMO’s Service Level Procedure – Embedded Network Manager.